mbforbes/website-3/posts/writing/travel/2022-basque-country.md

 travel_end: 2022-05-16
 image: /assets/posts/2022-bayonne/wall.moz80.jpg
 redirect_from: /blog/basque-country/
+attributions: Code to make the city maps is based off of [marceloprates/prettymaps](https://github.com/marceloprates/prettymaps/).
+Data for all maps &copy; OpenStreetMap contributors (ODbL).
 ---

 Basque is a culture, language, and cultural region spanning a chunk of northern Spain and southwest France.